halfriver/Python-Practice/README.md

   - Allow the user to select the number of dice to be drawn on screen(1-4) 2.
 Add up the total of the dice and display it

 ### Count and Fix Green Eggs and Ham
 Some of you may remember the Dr. Seuss story "Green Eggs and Ham".
 For those of you that don't remember it or have never heard of it, [here](http://pastebin.com/XMY48CnN) is the story.
-However, there is a problem with the story I gave you - every time the word I is used, it is lowercase.
+However, there is a problem with the story: every time the word ‘I’ is used, it is lowercase.
-Because of this problem, your job is to do the following:
-- Copy the story I gave you into a regular text file.
+- Copy and save the story into a plain text file.
-- Create a program that reads through the story and makes the letter i uppercase any time it should be.
-(Make sure to change it when it's used in sam-I-am's name too.)
+- Create a program that reads through the story and makes the letter ‘i’ uppercase any time it should be.
+(Make sure to change it when it's used in Sam-I-am's name too.)
 - Have your program make a new file, and have it write out the story correctly.
 - Print out how many errors were corrected.
 - When you're finished, you should have corrected [this many](https://i.imgur.com/GRkj3yz.jpg) errors.